 US-based writer on law, liberty, feminism, religion, and popular culture; author, Worst Instincts: cowardice, conformity and the ACLU

-Politics teacher and head of social science, Queen's School, Bushey; blogger at Fans for Freedom
+politics teacher and head of social science, Queen's School, Bushey; co-author, Who's Afraid Of The Easter Rising?

 The purpose of this web-site is to provide a focal point and a resource for the many thousands of people who think that, as a head of state, the Pope is an unsuitable guest of the UK and should not be accorded the honour and recognition of a state visit to our country.Protest the Pope, 18 September 2010